OpenModelica/OpenModelica/usersguide-sphinx/source/omedit.rst

 and Expand All buttons.

-The browser allows manipulation of changeable parameters for re-simulation.
-See section 2.7.
+The browser allows manipulation of changeable parameters for :ref:`omedit-resimulation`.
 It also displays the unit and description of the variable.

 .. figure :: media/omedit-variables-browser.png